fbpx

 • An element of innovation

-• Community involvement in the development of the solution
+• Lived experience or community involvement in the development of the solution

 • Environmental sustainability